-- (A) Depending on the electric company service territory in which the net-metering system is located, the blended residential rate used to determine the value of net-metering credits is the lowest of the following: - (1) For electric companies whose general residential service tariff does not include inclining block rates, the \$/kWh charge set forth in that utility's tariff for general residential service; - (2) For electric companies whose general residential service tariff includes inclining block rates, a blend of those rates determined by adding together all of the revenues to the company during the most recent calendar year from kWh sold under those block rates and dividing the sum by the total kWh sold by the company at those rates during the same year.
-Each electric company whose general residential service tariff includes inclining block rates must perform this calculation (1) by May 15 of each evennumbered year and (2) within 15 days of the effective date of a new tariff for general residential service that includes a change in rates of more than 5%.
-To the extent the calculation shows that there has been a change from the rate then in effect, the electric company must file by that same date a revision to its net-metering tariff to reflect the change.
-Any change to the blended residential rate calculated pursuant to this section may be included in a tariff compliance filing made pursuant to Section 5.128(H) of this Rule; or - (3) The weighted average of the blended residential rates for all Vermont electric companies.
-The average is weighted by the annual retail sales of the electric companies. - (B) The REC adjustors are determined as follows:
+- (A) Depending on the electric company service territory in which the net-metering system is located, the blended residential rate used to determine the value of credits for excess generation is the lowest of the following: - (1) For electric companies whose general residential service tariff does not include inclining block rates, the \$/kWh charge set forth in that utility's tariff for general residential service; - (2) For electric companies whose general residential service tariff includes inclining block rates, a blend of those rates determined by adding together all of the revenues to the company during the most recent calendar year from kWh sold under those block rates and dividing the sum by the total kWh sold by the company at those rates during the same year.
+Each electric company whose general residential service tariff includes inclining

-- (1) At the time an application for authorization to construct the net-metering system is filed with the Commission, the applicant must elect whether to retain ownership of any RECs generated by the system or whether to transfer such RECs to the electric company.
+- block rates must perform this calculation by February 1 of each evennumbered year.
+Any change to the blended residential rate calculated pursuant to this subsection must be included in a tariff compliance filing made pursuant to Section 5.128(H) of this Rule; or - (3) The weighted average of the blended residential rates for all Vermont electric companies.
+The average is weighted by the annual retail sales of the electric companies. - (B) The REC adjustors are determined as follows: - (1) At the time an application for authorization to construct the net-metering system is filed with the Commission, the applicant must elect whether to retain ownership of any RECs generated by the system or whether to transfer such RECs to the electric company.
 This election is irrevocable.
 The electric company must retire all RECs transferred to it by a net-metering customer. - (2) The REC adjustor for a net-metering system must be calculated in dollars per kWh (\$/kWh) at the time the Commission issues the net-metering system a CPG.
 A zero or positive REC adjustor applies for a period of 10 years from the date the system is commissioned; a negative REC adjustor applies in perpetuity.
-Except for systems that register pursuant to Section 5.105 of this Rule, both the amount and the term of the REC adjustor will be stated in the net-metering system's CPG. - (3) Initial REC adjustors at the time this Rule becomes effective (January 1, 2017) are as follows: - (a) REC Adjustor (Transfer) = 3 cents per kilowatt hour; - (b) REC Adjustor (Retention) = negative 3 cents per kilowatt hour. - (c) Hydroelectric facilities net-metering under this rule are not subject to a REC adjustor. - (C) The siting adjustors are determined as follows: - (1) In order to provide incentives for the appropriate and beneficial siting of net-metering systems, each net-metering system may receive the highest-value siting adjustor for which it meets the applicable criteria.
-The net-metering system's siting adjustor must be expressed in dollars per kWh (\$/kWh) at the time the Commission issues the net-metering system a CPG.
-A zero or positive siting adjustor applies for a period of 10 years from the date the system is commissioned; a negative siting adjustor applies in perpetuity.
-Except for systems that register pursuant to Section
+Except for systems that register pursuant to Section 5.105 of this Rule, both the amount and the term of the REC adjustor will be stated in the net-metering system's CPG. - (3) The value of the REC adjustors are those set in the most recent biennial update order issued by the Commission pursuant to Section 5.128.
+Hydroelectric facilities net-metering under this rule are not subject to a REC adjustor. - (C) The siting adjustors are determined as follows: - (1) In order to provide incentives for the appropriate and beneficial siting of net-metering systems, each net-metering system may receive the highest-value siting adjustor for which it meets the applicable criteria.
+The net-metering system's siting adjustor must be expressed in dollars per kWh (\$/kWh) at the time the Commission issues the net-metering system a